root-project/jsroot/docs/JSROOT.md

 [The main page](https://root.cern.ch/js/latest/) of the JSROOT project provides the possibility to interactively open ROOT files and draw objects like histogram or canvas.

 To automate files loading and objects drawing, one can provide number of URL parameters in address string like:

-- file, files - name of the file(s), which will be automatically open with page loading
+- file - name of the file, which will be automatically open with page loading
+- files - array of file names for loading
 - json - name of JSON file with stored ROOT object like histogram or canvas
-- item, items - name of the item(s) to be displayed
+- item - item name to be displayed
+- opt - drawing option for the item
+- items - array of items name
-- opt, opts - drawing option(s) for the item(s)
+- opts - array of drawing options for the items
 - layout - can be 'simple', 'flex', 'collapsible', 'tabs' or 'gridNxM' where N and M integer values
 - nobrowser - do not display file browser
 - load - name of extra JavaScript to load